UPC/ravada/docs/docs/mac_clients.rst

 If everything is set up correctly you should be able to double-click on the VM and remote-viewer should start up and take care of the rest.

+That's all.
+Enjoy Ravada.

-Another workaround is install only RemoteViewer.
+There is another way to do it if you have some troubles, install only RemoteViewer.
 RemoteViewer
 ============